CofluxLabs/coflux/docs/docs/caching.md

 Some use cases for caching include:

-- Avoiding re-computing something (expensive) that we can assume hasn't changed.
+- Avoiding re-computing something that we can assume hasn't changed.
 - Avoiding making an external request too frequently (e.g., to an API that implements rate limiting).

 :::note